TucksonDev/genesis-file-generator/README.md

 Note: there are 2 addresses where this contract can be deployed to:

-- `0xA1dabEF33b3B82c7814B6D82A79e50F4AC44102B`: when using EIP-155 (including the chain id in the transaction)
+- `0xA1dabEF33b3B82c7814B6D82A79e50F4AC44102B`: when using the safe singleton factory
-- `0x40a2accbd92bca938b02010e17a5b8929b49130d`: when using the canonical version (without the chain id)
+- `0x40a2accbd92bca938b02010e17a5b8929b49130d`: when using Arachnid's CREATE2

-Since we don’t know the chain id beforehand, we use the bytecode of the canonical version
+In this case, we'll use the canonical CREATE2 method, instead of Safe's factory

 #### How to verify the creation bytecode